bohlinger/wavy/docs/vietnam22_2.rst

    $ ./wavyDownload.py -sat s3a -sd 2021112600 -ed 2021120300 -product cmems_L3_NRT -nproc 4

-3. read satellite data
+3. Read satellite data
 ######################
 Once the satellite data is downloaded one can access and read the data for further use with **wavy**.
 Let's have a look at some examples in a python script.

-In python L3 data can be read by importing the satellite_class, choosing a region of interest, the variable of interest (Hs or U), the satellite mission, which product should be used, and whether a time window should be used as well as a start and possibly an end date.
+In python L3-data can be read by importing the satellite_class, choosing a region of interest, the variable of interest (Hs or U), the satellite mission, which product should be used, and whether a time window should be used as well as a start and possibly an end date.
 This could look like:

 .. code-block:: python3